-This section of the program is carefully designed to accommodate MEM seekers, who come from non-Industrial Engineering background.
-The fact that such students need a kind of survival kit that helps them to cope with their peers who come from Industrial Engineering background.
-This kit is the Pre-MEM program, which comprises 4 courses, 3-credits each and will be offered in one semester.
-Applicants who have accredited background in one or more of these courses may get a waiver on case to case basis.
+This section of the program is carefully designed to accommodate MEM seekers, who come from non-Industrial Engineering backgrounds.
+The fact that such students need a kind of survival kit that helps them to cope with their peers who come from Industrial Engineering backgrounds.
+This kit is the Pre-MEM program, which comprises 4 courses, 3-credits each, and will be offered in one semester.
+Applicants who have an accredited background in one or more of these courses may get a waiver on a case-to-case basis.